-Marvin H. Johnson, Jr. Independent Mr. Johnson's professional experience includes over 30 years at Merck & Co., predominantly in the area of commercial operations, that spanned a diverse and increasing set of responsibilities.
-Mr. Johnson held Senior Director Since: 2021 Sales and Marketing leadership positions across multiple therapeutic categories including Diabetes, Acute Care, Neurology, Respiratory, Cardiovascular, Pain Management and Sleep Disorders.
-His experiences have included Aae: 59 leading large scale regional, national and global sales and marketing organizations worth over \$3 billion in revenue, and he has extensive experience launching products in the U.S and abroad.
-Mr. Johnson was most Board Committee(s): recently Chief Learning Officer at Merck from 2016 until his retirement in October 2018.
-Nominating and Corporate Mr. Johnson is currently the Vice Chair on the Board of Trustees for Tabor Children's Services, Inc. a nonprofit Governance child welfare agency where he has served as a board member since 2014.
+Marvin H. Johnson, Jr.

+Mr. Johnson's professional experience includes over 30 years at Merck & Co., predominantly in the area of commercial operations, that spanned a diverse and increasing set of responsibilities.
+Mr. Johnson held Senior Sales and Marketing leadership positions across multiple therapeutic categories including Diabetes, Acute Care, Neurology, Respiratory, Cardiovascular, Pain Management and Sleep Disorders.
+His experiences have included leading large scale regional, national and global sales and marketing organizations worth over \$3 billion in revenue, and he has extensive experience launching products in the U.S and abroad.
+Mr. Johnson was most recently Chief Learning Officer at Merck from 2016 until his retirement in October 2018.

+Mr. Johnson is currently the Vice Chair on the Board of Trustees for Tabor Children's Services, Inc. a nonprofit child welfare agency where he has served as a board member since 2014.
 Since December 2018, Mr. Johnson has also served on the strategic advisory board for GP Strategies Corporation, a global workforce transformation learning solutions provider.
 Mr. Johnson received his Bachelor of Science degree in Marketing from the Pennsylvania State University.

-Skills and Qualifications Our Board believes that Mr. Johnson's experience across multiple therapeutic categories including Acute Care, Neurology, Respiratory, Cardiovascular, and Pain Management enable him to make valuable contributions to the Board.
+Our Board believes that Mr. Johnson's experience across multiple therapeutic categories including Acute Care, Neurology, Respiratory, Cardiovascular, and Pain Management enable him to make valuable contributions to the Board.